Claualvarez/Sequence_analysis_intro/README.md

 ______

-## Exercise 1: Sequence similarity search
+## Exercise 1: Getting to know the Bioinformatics Toolkit

 1. Go to https://toolkit.tuebingen.mpg.de/
   - HHblits